-Tap the element lightly to remove most of the dust and dirt; blow out the remaining dirt with compressed air from the inner surface of the element.
-If the element is damaged, replace it.
+- 5 Pull out the air filter - 6 Tap the air filter lightly to remove most of the dust and dirt, blow out the remaining dirt with compressed air from the outer surface of the air filter.
+If the air filter is damaged replace it.